ovi-saha/MSCS-535-B01_Project_1/README.md

 This Repo is Project 1 for Secure Software Development (MSCS-535-B01)
 # Secure-MFA-System

 A Java-based web application demonstrating enterprise-grade security protocols.
-This project specifically addresses **Defense-in-Depth** strategies against Phishing and SQL Injection as part of the MSCS-634 Graduate Lab.
+This project specifically addresses **Defense-in-Depth** strategies against Phishing and SQL Injection as part of the Secure Software Development (MSCS-535-B01) project.

 ##  Core Features